Fine-tuned LLMs Know More, Hallucinate Less with Few-Shot Sequence-to-Sequence Semantic Parsing over Wikidata: Introduction

 \subsection{Complementing Large Language Models}

-Trained on Wikipedia and all of the internet, large language models are capable of answering many questions directly, especially those in \DATASET, which contains mainly the head questions.
-Our evaluation of GPT-3 on \DATASET shows that GPT-3 can answer most questions with high accuracy, although it does not consistently give complete answers.
-Unfortunately, the user cannot tell if the answers are correct.
+Trained on Wikipedia and all of the internet, LLMs can answer many questions directly.
+Unfortunately, the user cannot tell if the answers are correct, thus requiring them to fact-check every answer.

+Unlike humans, GPT-3 always sounds definitive even when they are wrong by providing specific and plausible facts.
+For example, on the question ``what is the biggest country in Europe by population?'', GPT-3 answers ``Germany'', when the answer is ``Russia''.
+Or, on the question, ``where does the name Melbourne come from?''
+GPT-3 answers ``Melbourne comes from the Latin word `melburnum' meaning `blackburn' or `blackbird'.'', but in reality, Melbourne is named after William Lamb, 2nd Viscount Melbourne.
+It is not possible to tell when GPT-3's answers are wrong, and every answer needs to be fact-checked.

+Semantic parsers can be used to complement LLMs as they are interpretable; their results are grounded in Wikidata, which we assume to be correct.
+It is possible for semantic parsers to misunderstand a query, but by providing the answer in the context of the query, the user can spot the error.

+We propose getting the best of both worlds by answering the question with \SP if possible.
+Otherwise, we report GPT-3's guesses by prefacing it with: ``GPT-3 guesses that'' (Figure~\ref{fig:workflow.png}).
+In this way, the user can have full confidence with the answers from the former, while also benefiting from the latter.
+It is easier for users to fact-check an answer than trying to find the answer.